 - Whisk: Use a good, sturdy whisk to start mixing the batter.
 Whisking unit the butter and egg mixture looks shiny is the essential start to all good brownies!

 - 9″ Square Baking Pan: You’ll want to use a metal pan, as these are best at conducting heat.

 Banana brownies can be stored at room temperature or refrigerated for up to 5 days.
 Keeping them in the refrigerator makes them taste extra fudgy!

 Absolutely!
-Freeze either an entire pan or cut brownies into individual brownies, wrap in aluminum foil, and store in a freezer bag, for up to 6 months.
+Freeze either an entire pan or cut brownies into individual brownies, wrap them in aluminum foil, and store in a freezer bag, for up to 6 months.